TajaKuzman/Parlamint-translation/README.md

 As we can see, performing substitutions would not be good, because Mrs. and similar words are annotated as PER, and the lemmas are not capitalized.
 We disabled this option.

-There is 207 errors connected with repetition in MT:
+There are 207 errors connected with repetition in MT:
 - ParlaMint-ES-GA_2017-02-21-DSPG017.seg351.s2: /home/tajak/Parlamint-translation/Final-data/ParlaMint-ES-GA.conllu/ParlaMint-ES-GA.conllu/2017/ParlaMint-ES-GA_2017-02-21-DSPG017.conllu
 - ... (see logs/ES-GA/create_conllu.md)